jercle/azgo/README.md

 This CLI is still very much under development, and functions with the `test-` prefix are considered not yet ready

 This is my first public project, so any advice is appreciated and taken onboard.
+Also, having never REALLY done unit testing in NodeJS before, I have finally begun.
+I know, I know...

 ## Installation